tliron/install-gnome-themes/README.md

 This script installs the latest GitHub versions of some fine [GNOME](https://www.gnome.org/) themes into the current user's `.themes` folder.
 Run the script again whenever you want to get the latest theme updates.
 Many of these themes are updated frequently with bugfixes and enhancements.

-It supports GNOME versions 3.18 and above, and will install the correct version according to your system.
-So if, for example, you upgrade from GNOME 3.18 to GNOME 3.20, you would want to run the script again.
-(GNOME 3.20 completely overhauled the theming system, so older themes are incompatible.)
+It supports GNOME versions 3.20 and above.

 Basic Usage